carbon-language/carbon-lang/llvm/docs/CodingStandards.rst

 chunk of the file.

 Because of this, we have a simple guideline: make anonymous namespaces as small as possible, and only use them for class declarations.
-For example, this is
+For example:
-good:

 .. code-block:: c++